sassanh/qnvim/README.md

 # Status
 It's in beta but it's mostly stable and usable, for last few months I've been using Qt Creator only with this plugin with no pain.
 Currently these are the known issues:
-1. It can't show some special buffers (buffer types like quickfix, special buffers some plugins create, etc, plugins such as gundo, tagbar, gitgutter, etc)
+1. It doesn't support splits nor windows
-2. It should use vim highlights for buffers that Qt Creator doens't support. (like vim helpfiles and many others.)
+1. It should use vim highlights for buffers that Qt Creator doesn't support. (like vim helpfiles and many others.)

 All my 149 plugins installed in neovim work alright except a few that relate on highlights (Qt Creator highlights C++ and QML better than any vim plugin, so it's totally alright.) and those that rely on special buffers.
 (Work is in progress to handle all types of buffers.)